cococry/runara/README.md

 Runara aims to be as small and as fast as possible.
 The code is contained in ~1.3k lines of code that feature a complete batch rendering system, glyph loading with [freetype](http://freetype.org/), text shaping with [harfbuzz](https://harfbuzz.github.io/), a glyph caching system and much more.
-Implementing Runara into your project or starting a project that uses Runara as a rendering engine is as simple as it gets.

 ---